Q&A Webcast Episode: 21 November 2010

 Question 3: Hitting Kids in Public (24:36)

-What (if any) is the appropriate response to a parent hitting his or her child in public?
+Question: What (if any) is the appropriate response to a parent hitting his or her child in public?
 Generally, I remove my own children as quickly as I can so they don't have to witness it, and have shot my share of shocked and disgusted looks toward the parents in question.
 (For the record, I'm opposed to physical punishment of children, but I even know parents who do spank who are similarly shocked and uncomfortable when others do this in public.)

-Tags: Children, Ethics, Parenting, Rights, Violence
+Tags: Children, Corporal Punishment, Ethics, Parenting, Punishment, Rights, Violence

 Listen or Download